Skip to Main Content

 2. Search for University of British Columbia then select and save the "University of British Columbia - UBC eLink" result.

-If you do not have a Gmail account, just go to the menu on the upper left, select "Settings" and follow through as above.
+If you do not have a Google or gmail account, just go to the menu on the upper left, select "Settings" and follow through as above.

 In your search results, click on UBC eLink to access resources UBC Library subscribes to.

-Off-campus users will be asked to authenticate via EZproxy using a CWL, before they can link to articles.
+Off-campus users will be asked to authenticate using a CWL, before they can link to articles.

 Web of Science

-Web of Science consists of five databases containing information gathered from thousands of scholarly journals and, just recently, conference proceeding, in all areas of research, including: the Arts & Humanities Citation Index, Social Sciences Citation Index, and Science Citation Index Expanded.
-In addition to cited reference searching, you can search these databases by topic, author, source title, and address.
+Web of Science consists of six databases containing information gathered from thousands of scholarly journals and conference proceedings, in all subject areas, despite the name.
+It includes the Arts & Humanities Citation Index, and the Social Sciences Citation Index.
+In addition to cited reference searching, you can search this database by topic, author, source title, and address.
 It is an excellent database to use for searching interdisciplinary topics.

-Let's start by conducting a basic search for articles by Vin Nardizzi.
+Let's start by conducting a basic search for articles by Dr. Suzy Anger.

-• Enter: nardizzi v* in the search box and change the index to Author.
+• Enter: anger, s* in the search box and change the index to Author.

 • In Editions above, limit your search to Arts & Humanities Citation Index and click Search.
 (Note: Web of Science uses only initials for first names of authors and an asterisk will broaden your search.)

-• You will get over 20 results which you can refine by Document Types (e.g. Book Reviews, Articles etc.) or Web of Science Categories (e.g. Literature, Theater etc.).
+• You can refine the results by Document Types (e.g. Book Reviews, Articles etc.) or Web of Science Categories (e.g. Literature, Folklore, etc.).

-• Finally, you can use Sort by at the top of the list and adjust your results from Date: newest first to Citations: highest first.
+• Finally, you can use Sort by at the top of the list and adjust your results from Relevance to other options such as Date: newest first

-• Click on the article Shakespeare's Penknife: Grafting and Seedless Generation in the Procreation Sonnets.
-On the right you can see who cited this article and also find other relevant articles by clicking on View Related Records.
-This allows you to analyze the results in various ways.
+• Click on the title of a specific article.
+On the right you can see who cited this article and also find other relevant articles by clicking on the Citations, Cited References, and View Related Records links.
+This allows you to analyze the results in various ways and find other related materials.

 You can also do cited reference search in the Web of Science database.
 Assume you discovered an interesting journal article or a book, and you want to find other articles that have cited 'your' article or book.
 For example, try a citation search for Judith Butler's 1988 article in Theatre Journal "Performative acts and gender constitution: an essay in phenomenology and feminist theory".